MS stops people from moving...

 Join the Movement

-The Challenge Walk raises money for MS research projects and client programs (40% for important national research and programs and 60% that stays in the local chapter for programs that assist those individuals in this region living with the MS).
+The Challenge Walk MS raises money for MS research projects and client programs (40% for important national research and programs and 60% that stays local for programs that assist those individuals in this region living with the MS).
 The funds also help to raise awareness about the disease and to educate the public about the FDA-approved drugs now available which may delay or reduce future disability in many people with multiple sclerosis.
 Sponsoring me and contributing to the National MS Society is what YOU CAN DO to help move us even closer to a cure.
 Any amount, no matter how small it may seem, is helping to get us closer to the day when no one has to hear the words, "you have MS." We don't have time...we need a cure now.